Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 The `state` field is at the top level in the record

-### File extraction only sporadically work

-It appears the save file functionality will usually overwrite the extracted record metadata with empty metadata (previous version of the record).

-The solution requires multiple rewrites:

- 1. `save()` should not be called within `useEffect`
- 2. Saving a record in order to allow for file upload should use the id from the record, currently it tries to look in the file metadata object
- 3. The revision id should be checked before overwriting a record and only be done if ids match or the incoming is newer than the existing record

 ### copy_number is not clear nomenclature

 considering using a different word or longer description.